ststl-s/phobos-stitched/docs/New-or-Enhanced-Logics.md

 - `AbsorbPercent` controls the percentage of damage that will be absorbed by the shield.
 Defaults to 1.0, meaning full damage absorption.
 - `PassPercent` controls the percentage of damage that will *not* be absorbed by the shield, and will be dealt to the unit directly even if the shield is active.
 Defaults to 0.0 - no penetration.
 - `AllowTransfer` controls whether or not the shield can be transferred if the TechnoType changes (such as `(Un)DeploysInto` or Ares type conversion).
 If not set, defaults to true if shield was attached via `Shield.AttachTypes`, otherwise false.
+- `ImmuneToBerserk` gives the immunity against `Psychedelic=yes` warhead.
+Otherwise the berserk effect penetrates shields by default.
+Note that this shouldn't prevent the unit from targeting at the shielded object. `Versus.shieldArmor=0%` is still required in this case.
 - A TechnoType with a shield will show its shield Strength.
 An empty shield strength bar will be left after destroyed if it is respawnable.
+Several customizations are available for the shield strength pips.
-  - Buildings now use the 5th frame of `pips.shp` to display the shield strength while other units uses the 16th frame by default.
+  - By default, buildings use the 6th frame of `pips.shp` to display the shield strength while others use the 17th frame.
   - `Pips.Shield` can be used to specify which pip frame should be used as shield strength.
-If only 1 digit set, then it will always display it, or if 3 digits set, it will respect `ConditionYellow` and `ConditionRed`. `Pips.Shield.Building` is used for BuildingTypes.
+If only 1 digit is set, then it will always display that frame, or if 3 digits are set, it will use those if shield's current strength is at or below `ConditionYellow` and `ConditionRed`, respectively. `Pips.Shield.Building` is used for BuildingTypes. -1 as value will use the default frame, whether it is fallback to first value or the aforementioned hardcoded defaults.
-  - `pipbrd.shp` will use its 4th frame to display an infantry's shield strength and the 3th frame for other units if `pipbrd.shp` has extra 2 frames.
-And `BracketDelta` can be used as additional `PixelSelectionBracketDelta` for shield strength.
+  - `Pips.Shield.Background` can be used to set the background or 'frame' for non-building pips, which defaults to `pipbrd.shp`.
+4th frame is used to display an infantry's shield strength and the 3th frame for other units, or 2nd and 1st respectively if not enough frames are available.
+  - `Pips.Shield.Building.Empty` can be used to set the frame of `pips.shp` displayed for empty building strength pips, defaults to 1st frame of `pips.shp`.
+  - The above customizations are also available on per ShieldType basis, e.g `[ShieldType]`->`Pips` instead of `[AudioVisual]`->`Pips.Shield` and so on.
+ShieldType settings take precedence over the global ones, but will fall back to them if not set.
+  - `BracketDelta` can be used as additional vertical offset (negative shifts it up) for shield strength bar.
+Much like `PixelSelectionBracketDelta`, it is not applied on buildings.
 - Warheads have new options that interact with shields.
   - `Shield.Penetrate` allows the warhead ignore the shield and always deal full damage to the TechnoType itself.
 It also allows targeting the TechnoType as if shield doesn't exist.
   - `Shield.Break` allows the warhead to always break shields of TechnoTypes.
 This is done before damage is dealt.